Installation ↑ Back to top

 Static Bundle Pricing vs. Reporting Accuracy

 Changes to the Regular/Sale Price of a bundle only affect the subtotal of its parent cart/order line item.
-When using this method to set the price of an entire bundle, the subtotals of its child line items will be zero, resulting in inaccurate earnings reports for all bundled products.
+When using this method to set the price of an entire bundle, the order item subtotals of all bundled products included in it are zero — as a result, their earnings reporting accuracy will be gradually compromised.
 If reporting accuracy is important to you, avoid static bundle prices and only use them if a bundle is a service, process or physical item with a “base value” of its own.

 Static Bundle Pricing vs. Tax Law